dynastymasra/shajaro/README.md

-# Gapura
+# Shajaro

-Gapura is project user management system.
+Shajaro is project for learning.